ZixuanLi2004/doc/docs/usage/OpenVLA-oft.md

 # Openvla-oft
 ## Environment Setup
 The conda environment for openvla-oft with RoboTwin is identical to the official openvla-oft environment for the ALOHA part.
-Please follow the ([openvla-oft official documentation](https://github.com/moojink/openvla-oft/blob/main/SETUP.md)) to install the environment and directly overwrite the RoboTwin virtual environment in [INSTALLATION.md](../../INSTALLATION.md).
+Please follow the ([openvla-oft official documentation](https://github.com/moojink/openvla-oft/blob/main/SETUP.md)) to install the environment and directly overwrite the RoboTwin environment.

 ```bash
 conda activate RoboTwin